FabienCarmagnac/ts-kafka/README.md

 ### ts_producer_rt

-This class stores the real-time (rt) data .
+This class stores the real-time (rt) data.
+Storage calls can be sync or async.
+This producer keeps the last record date even immediatly after construction.

+### ts_producer_histo

+This class is used to load in kafka the first snapshot, typically offline.

 ### Optimizarion to be done